Discernment Counseling: Support for Couples Facing Uncertainty

 • Supportive of all outcomes

 Many couples find this approach feels less overwhelming and more emotionally safe during a vulnerable time.
+Reach out today to discuss the differences and get help deciding where you are.

 The Benefits of Discernment Counseling